-Hitting for the cycle is a rare and highly coveted feat in the sport of baseball.
-This impressive achievement occurs when a batter successfully hits a single, double, triple, and home run all in the same game.
-The term “cycle” refers to the completion of a sequence or series, and in baseball, it represents the batter’s ability to hit for all four types of hits in a single game.
+Hitting for the cycle in baseball is a rare and impressive feat where a batter hits a single, double, triple, and home run all in the same game.
+It’s a showcase of a player’s all-around hitting ability and versatility at the plate.

 - Hitting for the cycle in baseball is when a batter gets one of each possible base hits (single, double, triple, and home run) all in one game.